proximax-storage/java-chain-xipfs-sdk/README.md

 ## Create connection config to use

 The storage SDK needs to connect to the a file storage (eg. IPFS) and a blockchain network node (eg. Catapult) to do most of its functions.
-The required connection config would depend on the peer setup of the DApp.
+The required connection config would depend on the peer setup applicable to the DApp.

 There are primarily two peer setups for DApps
-1. Local peer setup - the DApp has its own IPFS node running locally that is linked to ProximaX IPFS network.
-This setup keep file copies in the local IPFS node for better performance.
+1. Local peer setup - the DApp would like to have its own IPFS node running locally linked to the ProximaX IPFS network.
+This setup keeps file copies on the local IPFS node which is ideal if performance is important.
-2. Remote peer setup - the DApp is a thin client that connects to a remote PromximaX storage node that encapsulates both file storage and blockchain node.
+2. Remote peer setup - the DApp is a thin client (eg. mobile app, web app) and would connect remotely to use the storage.
+This setup connects to the PromximaX storage node that encapsulates both file storage and blockchain node.

 #### Connection config for local peer setup

 A local peer setup requires individual connections to both blockchain network node and file storage node.

-Note: ProximaX would have available IPFS nodes for testing purposes.
-These would be customized such that IPFS REST endpoint can be called remotely as well.
+Note: To ease the testing for development purposes, ProximaX have added IPFS nodes running with port 5001 open.The URLs are http://ipfs1.kyc.proximax.io:5001 and http://ipfs2.kyc.proximax.io:5001

 ```java
 ConnectionConfig connectionConfig = ConnectionConfig.createWithLocalIpfsConnection(